mickfuzz/phd4/_posts/thesis_chapters/2025-1-9-Appendices.md

 **Vignettes:**  Vignettes contain extended transcription of discourse and when possible participant gestures and inline commentary.
 Vignettes are contained in another chapter / document (due currently to the need for more complicated tables that writing in markdown allows)

+## List of Vignettes

+    Special Appendix - Participant Vignettes	1
+    Vignette 1: An extract of Toby and Veronica’s coding activity	2 Vignette 1 Analysis	7
+    Part Two - Toby and Bertie and propagation of GDPs.
+8 Vignette 2 – Suzanne and Olivia	9
+    Context	9
+    Transcript and Activity Log	9
+    Commentary on Interaction	14
+    Discussion and Links to other Observations	15 Awareness of and disparity between perespectives on designing for otthers	15 Home interests	16
+    Game Making Patterns and Systems Concepts	16 Vignette 3 Mark and Ed’s use of GDPs within their organisation	1 Vignette 4 - Feedback on the dynamics of Molly’s player movement	6 Vignette 5 - Molly and Nadine working with graphics and stories as funds of knowledge and identity and emerging specialism	8
+    5.a - Specialism emerging in interaction between Molly and Nadine	8 5.b - Extract of interaction between Molly and Sonia	9 5.c - Developing shared language	9
+    5.d - Using technical language - DoL and technical processes	10
+    Vignette 6 – Mark and Ed working with home interests	12 Use of game graphics and funds of identies in Interview data	12 The use of technical language within the application of GDPs	12 Vignette 7 Dan and Toby – Home experiences of Gameplay design patterns.
+13 2019-05-08-te-da pt 1 - Transcript of interaction between Dan and Toby	13 Interview extract and observations of technical process of finding documentation	16 Vignette 8 - .alien - Transcription of the introducing a drama process in P3	16 Vignette 9 - Vignette.documentation - Introducing documentation in drama frame	18 Vignette 10 - Session reflections and secret missions in P3	20 Vignette 11 - .map - Dialogue of use of physical maps at the start of session X	23